ArtisticWenny/flask_5_tailwind/README.md

 ### Cloud Deployment
 - Type in "python app.py" to run
 - Received an error code unable to run flask app
+- Error "Template not found"